-Editor’s Note: in compiling this list of the best, we did our best to choose brands & models based on our own tire experience, reviews, research, and opinions.
+Editor’s Note: We update this list with latest tire models every year, and republish it.
+In compiling this list of the best, we did our best to choose brands and models based on our own tire experience, reviews, research, and opinions.

 Now, let’s get on with it…